nehamanghnani01/React-Projects/change-background-color/README.md

 Changing the background color of the screen, by selecting the color options from the menu below.

-Topics - React Basics, Tailwind CSS
+Concepts - React Basics, Tailwind CSS